BrainsOnBoard/compound-ray/README.md

 the [Nvidia OptiX framework](https://developer.nvidia.com/designworks/optix/download).
 Once these have been installed, follow the build instructions in eye-renderer/build/&lt;make or ninja&gt;/readme.txt

-This software was built and tested first on Manjaro Linux (so the build rules should still work under this), and then on Ubuntu 20.04.2 LTS.
+This software was built and tested first on Manjaro Linux (so the build rules should still work under this), and then on Ubuntu 20.04.2 LTS and Ubuntu 20.04.3 LTS.
-It uses OptiX SDK 7.2.0 or higher, and has been tested on 7.2.0.
-It requires Cuda version 5.0 or higher.
+It uses OptiX SDK 7.2.0 or higher, and has been tested on 7.2.0 and 7.3.0.
+It requires Cuda version 5.0 or higher and has been tested on version 11.5.
 The Make build path is preferred over the ninja build path as it has been more thoroughly tested.

 In order for the OptiX SDK to work, you will need a new version of the Nvidia graphics drivers (460 or higher is recommended).

+An in-depth build guide under Ubuntu 20.04 can be found [here](docs/indepth-install-notes.md).

 ## Creating Environments
 The eye renderer ingests [glTF](https://github.com/KhronosGroup/glTF) format files with extra tags appended to the "extras" tag